-Called Ogygia during antiquity, is also known as Calypso’s island, as this is where Odysseus stayed with the witch of the same name in Homer’s Odyssey.
+Called Ogygia during antiquity, is also known as Calypso’s island, as this is where Odysseus resided with the witch of the same name in Homer’s Odyssey.

 Gavdos was also mentioned in the New Testament under the name of “Cauda.”
-In Chapter 27 of the Book of Acts, Paul writes that was a prisoner in a Roman ship, and mentions that they passed by the island.
+In Chapter 27 of the Book of Acts, Paul, who was a prisoner on a Roman ship, mentions that they passed by the island.

 During the Byzantine era, the island’s population swelled to 8,000 people.
-After the Ottomans took power, and renamed Gavdos “Gondzo,” its population fell to around 500 residents.
+After the Ottomans took power and renamed Gavdos to “Gondzo,” its population fell to around 500 residents.

 In the 1930s, communists and leftists were exiled to the remote island.

 As the entire country began to urbanize in the middle of the 20th century, residents from Gavdos slowly moved to Crete, where there was more employment and educational opportunity.

 If you ever wondered why Odysseus stayed with Calypso for so many years, forgetting all about his homeland, then you have to visit Gavdos and witness its beauty with your own eyes.

 Gavdos is a place to meet interesting people and forget about all the anxiety and conformity of everyday life.

 The islet’s visitors will enjoy the small taverns and a semi-hippie lifestyle, but above all, the pure pleasures of the beaches of Ai Giannis and Sarakiniko.

 Most tourists choose to stay on the beach of Sarakiniko because it is closer to the taverna and the mini-markets.